process-engine/consumer_api_meta/samples/01_internal_process_engine/README.md

   ProcessEngine and the consumer api
   - The `ConsumerApiClientService` will be given an accessor for accessing the ProcessEngine included in this sample application
-- Create fixtures for a sample user
-  - The sample user will be removed when the program has finished
 - Use the `ConsumerApiClientService` to
   - start the sample process
   - retrieve the waiting user task for the sample process when it is reached